karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-azure-pipelines.md

 date: 2022-05-10T11:26:01+02:00
 draft: true
 tags: ["dotnet", "csharp", "devops", "containers", "docker"]
+description: "TBD"
 ---

+> **Just show me the code**
+> As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/linting-a-dockerfile-net6-app-with-azure-pipelines).

 A few months back I wrote a post about image scanning security and how important it is in a Secure DevOps workflow, also I showed you how you could use some of the most well-known image scanners alongside with your Azure DevOps CI/CD YAML Pipelines.
 If you're interested, the post is right [here](https://www.mytechramblings.com/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines/)